Analysis | The first census records of three American presidents ... almost

 Donald Trump (June 14, 1946)

-If you plug the name “Trump” into the Bureau’s search tool, you quickly discover that there is no easy record for Donald Trump or his father, Fred.
-So already we need to do things the hard way: find the record for his childhood home at 85-15 Wareham Place in Queens and see what the bureau’s enumerators found.
+If you plug the name “Trump” into the bureau’s search tool, you quickly discover that there is no easy record for Donald Trump or his father, Fred.
+So already we need to do things the hard way: Find the record for his childhood home at 85-15 Wareham Place in Queens and see what the bureau’s enumerators found.

 Wareham Place was in enumeration district 41-1457, allowing us to narrow down the specific record for Trump’s street.
 (These maps, too, are made available by the bureau.)
 85-15 Wareham is on the east side of the street, near the left edge of the circle labeled “464” below.